-The City's overarching goals for all Facilities and related projects undertaken as part of the BBJ Program, including new Facilities and Early Works, such as dismantle and swing space projects, are described below.
+The City's overarching goals for all component projects undertaken as part of the Borough-Based Jails Program (BBJ Program), including new detention facilities and Early Works, such as dismantle and swing space projects, are described below.

-- The design and construction of the new Facilities must be grounded in dignity and respect through offering spaces dedicated to promoting better connections to families, attorneys, courts, medical and mental health care, education, therapeutic programming, and service providers.
-These Facilities must enable effective and tailored programming, provide appropriate housing for those with medical and mental health needs, and facilitate enhanced opportunities for stable reentry into the community. - 2.
-The design and construction of the new Facilities and related projects of the BBJ Program must provide a safe, humane, secure, and efficient environment for all those who work, visit, or are in custody within these Facilities. - 3.
-The design and construction of the new Facilities and related projects must be beacons of exemplary public architecture that thoughtfully respond to the urban context, contribute positively to the character of the surrounding neighborhood and streetscape, and serve as civic assets for all New Yorkers. - 4.
-The design and construction of the new Facilities must strive to relate to the city it is in and create a sense of place for the citizens it serves.
-As good civic architecture, the Facilities must be welcoming and inclusive, serving all regardless of ability, race, creed, or gender.
-The Facilities must embody a generative spirit that does not stagnate on a fixed identity and is uplifting rather than authoritative, empowering the people and community it serves. - 5.
-The provision of exceptional design based on the thoughtful engagement with City agencies and community partners. - 6.
-The construction and related operations must minimize impacts to neighboring properties and facilities and the community at large; achieve dust and noise mitigation standards that exceed minimum regulatory thresholds.
+- Design and construct new detention facilities grounded in dignity and respect that offer dedicated spaces to promote better connections to families, attorneys, courts, medical and mental health care, education, therapeutic programming, and service providers.
+These detention facilities must enable effective and tailored programming, provide appropriate housing for those with medical and mental health needs, and facilitate enhanced opportunities for stable reentry into the community. - 2.
+Design and construct new component projects of the BBJ Program that provide a safe, humane, secure, and efficient environment for all those who work, visit, or are in custody within these projects. - 3.
+Design and construct new detention facilities and other component projects that are beacons of exemplary public architecture that thoughtfully respond to urban context, contribute positively to the character of the surrounding neighborhood and streetscape, and serve as civic assets for all New Yorkers.